-I was just trying to re-pot a particularly stubborn fern on my kitchen windowsill when the news alert popped up.
+Picture re-potting a particularly stubborn fern on the kitchen windowsill when the news alert pops up.
 Dirt everywhere, roots akimbo.
 Amazon's gone and bought a company that makes robots which can, apparently, climb stairs to deliver your parcels.
-My first thought wasn't 'how marvellous'.
-It was 'oh, brilliant'.
-Followed immediately by a mental slideshow of potential chaos.
+Your first thought probably isn't 'how marvellous'.
+It's more likely 'oh, brilliant' - followed immediately by a mental slideshow of potential chaos.

 The Promise vs. The Probable Reality